rahulcs/subscriber/README.md

 Subscriber
 ==========

-A lightweight nodejs module for notifying new subscribers to your website.
+A lightweight nodejs server for notifying new subscribers to your website.

 Usage
 =====

-TO-DO
+Usage: node sendmail.js <username> <password> <to: address>

 Browser Action
 ==============